mpneuried/dailyjs/_posts/2011-12-12-flickr-async-2.md

 One possible way to do this is to write an `actionQueue` factory.
 This is a function that creates a brand new `actionQueue` every time it's called.
 Then it can be assigned to `A.actionQueue` as required.
 This has a lot of advantages but seems like overkill for our requirements.
 An alternative solution is to simply create a new function that can reset the internal state of the module.
 I've called this function `refresh_module`.

-The second thing I did was to use [JSLint](http://www.jslint.com/) to help clean up the original code.
-For example, there were cases when a variable was assigned in a `for` loop:
+<del>The second thing I did was to use [JSLint](http://www.jslint.com/) to help clean up the original code.
+For example, there were cases when a variable was assigned in a `for` loop:</del>

 {% highlight javascript %}
 for (var i in an_array) {